Being active in pregnancy

 Pushing yourself in pregnancy

 Pregnancy is not the time to go for personal bests – focus your mind on keeping moving and staying active and this will serve you well.
 Keep a pace where you can talk whilst running, and you won’t be over exerting yourself.
 Take breaks whenever you need and make sure to stay hydrated.
+Again, do not take up running during pregnancy – it should only be continued if you have already been training.

 If running becomes uncomfortable during your pregnancy, switch to an exercise bike or swimming.
 As a runner you might find this difficult to do, but listen to your body – you will know when to stop running during pregnancy depending on how you feel, and will know that running will be there waiting for you when your baby is a few months old and you will develop new fulfilling routines then.